-• Offers a general overview of the entire process involved in synthesis and characterization of pharmaceutical nanoparticles
+- Offers a general overview of the entire process involved in the synthesis and characterization of pharmaceutical nanoparticles

-• Covers a broad range of synthetic materials for developing nano-formulations customized for specific disease states, target organs, or drugs
+- Covers a broad range of synthetic materials for developing nanoformulations customized for specific disease states, target organs, and drugs

-• Every chapter sequentially builds, providing a progressive pathway from classical nanoparticles to more advanced ones as a full drug product that is accessed by the public
+- Every chapter sequentially builds, providing a progressive pathway from classical nanoparticles to the more advanced to be used as a full drug product by consumers

-• Provides information in a bottom-up manner—definitions and explanations of the relevant background information serve as a framework for understanding advanced concepts
+- Provides information in a bottom-up manner in that definitions and explanations of relevant background information serve as a framework for understanding advanced concepts

-This user-friendly reference is aimed at Materials Engineers, Pharmaceutical Engineers, Chemical Engineers, Chemists, Biomedical Engineers, and others working on advanced drug delivery, from academia as well as industry.
+This user-friendly reference is aimed at materials engineers, chemical engineers, biomedical engineers, pharmaceutical scientists, chemists, and others working on advanced drug delivery, from academia as well as industry.

 Table of Contents